casper-network/docs-archive/introduction/product-specification/decentralized-consensus.md

 The node that issued the bonding deploy is able to act as a validator for any block that is a descendant of the block that includes this bonding deploy.
 Thus the set of validators is known for any block in the DAG.

-Validators cannot blindly trust the behavior of other validators ï¿½ fallible behavior must be assumed, whether caused by bugs, network or machine failure, or dishonesty.
+Validators cannot blindly trust the behavior of other validators - fallible behavior must be assumed, whether caused by bugs, network or machine failure, or dishonesty.
 Therefore validators perform a series of checks on proposal messages they receive from other validators.
 This process is depicted in Figure 9.

 ![Figure 9: Block Validation Lifecycle](../../.gitbook/assets/wpfig9validationlifecycle.png)

 When a proposed block arrives at a validator, the validator checks the block signature, constructs the pre-state for the proposed block, confirms commutativity for blocks with multiple parents, executes deploys in the block in the context of the pre-state \(confirming it calculates the same gas costs for each deploy\), confirms commutativity for blocks with concurrent execution semantics, confirms the hash of the post-state is equal to that in the propose message, and stores the proposed block in the block store.

 Note that it's possible that the validator has not seen all \(or any\) parents of a proposed block.
 In this case the proposed block is saved in a buffer where it can be validated after arrival of all parents.

-\[each validator's individual dag must be a chain; pdag+jdag\]

 The operation of the decentralized consensus algorithms will be illustrated with an example DAG.
 For clarity this example is given under the following conditions: all multi-parent blocks commute, validator stakes do not change, no validator fails, all validators are honest.